ballerina-platform/ballerina-release/release-notes/swan-lake-beta4-release-note.md

 d = 45
 ```

-Then, it will fail with following errors.
+then, it will fail with the following errors.

 ```
 error: [Config.toml:(2:1,2:14)] unused configuration value 'b'